-- So far in 2020, of the 21,235 notifications of laboratory confirmed influenza, 36 (0.17%) laboratory-confirmed influenza-associated deaths have been notified to the NNDSS. - Where subtyping information was available, seven deaths were associated with influenza A(H1N1), one with influenza A(H3N2), and two with influenza B. - Of the notified deaths, one was in a child aged younger than 5 years, seven were aged between 20 and 64 years, and 28 were aged 65 years and older. - The median age of notified deaths was 79 years.
+- So far in 2020, of the 21,266 notifications of laboratory confirmed influenza, 37 (0.17%) laboratory-confirmed influenza-associated deaths have been notified to the NNDSS. - One additional death was notified this past fortnight.
+This case was recently classified as a influenza death associated death from January 2020. - Of the 37 deaths, 95% (n=35) were associated with influenza A (twenty-seven influenza A(unsubtyped); seven influenza A(H1N1); one influenza A(H3N2)), with 5% (n=2) of deaths associated with influenza B. - Of the notified deaths, one was in a child aged younger than 5 years, eight were aged between 20 and 64 years, and 28 were aged 65 years and older.
+The median age of notified deaths was 78 years.